common-workflow-language/user_guide/_episodes/20-software-requirements.md

 {: .source}

-Depending on your CWL runner, these hints may be used to check that required software is installed and available before the job is run (note that currently the reference implementation does not do this).
+Depending on your CWL runner, these hints may be used to check that required software is installed and available before the job is run.
+To enable these checks with the reference implementation, use the [dependency resolvers configuration][dependencies].

 As well as a version number, a unique resource identifier (URI) for the tool is given in the form of an [RRID][rrid].
 Resources with RRIDs can be looked up in the